F5Networks/f5-cloud-libs/README.md

       --no-reboot                                                                                                                                                                                                                              Skip reboot even if it is recommended.
       --background                                                                                                                                                                                                                             Spawn a background process to do the work.
 If you are running in cloud init, you probably want this option.
       --signal <signal>                                                                                                                                                                                                                        Signal to send when done.
 Default ONBOARD_DONE.
-      --reboot-required-signal <signal>                                                                                                                                                                                                        Signal to send if reboot is required but --no-reboot is set
       --wait-for <signal>                                                                                                                                                                                                                      Wait for the named signal before running.
       --log-level <level>                                                                                                                                                                                                                      Log level (none, error, warn, info, verbose, debug, silly).
 Default is info.
       -o, --output <file>                                                                                                                                                                                                                      Log to file as well as console.
 This is the default if background process is spawned.
 Default is /tmp/onboard.log